- 31 August 2017

 Innovative research, student exchange programmes, staff mobility, tuition fees and immigration are all threatened by the ambiguous nature of Brexit.

-As such, Open Forum Events is collaborating with some of the UK’s leading authorities in higher education to present Brexit: Graduating from the European Union to provide practical analysis, insightful opinion, engaging debate and clarity on the challenges facing Britain’s universities and institutions.
+As such, Open Forum Events is collaborating with some of the UK’s leading authorities in higher education to present Brexit: A Degree of Clarity to provide practical analysis, insightful opinion, engaging debate and clarity on the challenges facing Britain’s universities and institutions.

 The Russell Group, an assembly of executive representatives from some of the UK’s leading higher education institutes recently made a ten-point proposition to Prime Minister Theresa May, outlining what they believe to be the most pressing challenges posed to universities by Brexit.
 The Russell Group’s Head of Policy, Jessica Cole said: